Monotoba/OpenPrintKit/docs/quickstart.md

 - Initialize a workspace
 - Set default Orca presets path in Preferences
 - Drag-and-drop `.json` files onto the window to validate
+- Tools → G-code Preview: pick a hook and render with `pdl-spec/examples/vars.sample.json`
+- Tools → Validate Hook Variables: scan all hooks for unresolved placeholders

 ## CLI Install to Orca Presets (Optional)